tarantool/docbot/README.md

 TarantoolBot automates a process of creating a documentation request after external behaviour is changed.
 Documentation bot has its own account on mail.ru and on github.com.
 Its name is TarantoolBot.
-It uses GitHub webhooks to track all new comments on issues, labeled with `doc update` label.
-In a comment a one can ask the bot to create a new issue on tarantool/doc, when the issue will be closed, using the special template.
+It uses GitHub webhooks to track all new comments on issues.
+In a comment a one can ask the bot to create a new issue on tarantool/doc, when the original issue will be closed, using the special template.
 The one must mention the bot, write a title and
 description:
 ```
 @TarantoolBot document